oracle-livelabs/apex/apex-professional-hol15/approval-management.md

     ![Enter Before expire details](./images/placeholder-button.png " ")

-   Click the **Set Placeholder Values** button beside the email template.
+3. Click the **Set Placeholder Values** button beside the email template.

-   Add a Column or Value for mentioned Placeholders.
+   Add a Column or Value for mentioned Placeholders and Click **Save** to add placeholders.

    | Placeholder|  Column or Value  |
    | --- |  --- |